Anomaly detection using data depth: multivariate case: Advantages

-which reflects the (largest) portion of the anomalies in the---ordered by depth---part of the training sample identified as anomalies such that all anomalies are correctly detected.
+which reflects the (largest) portion of the anomalies in the---ordered by depth---part of the testing sample identified as anomalies such that all anomalies are correctly detected.

-For autoencoder, the anomaly scoring rule is similar to~\eqref{equ:projdepth}, with the difference that observations with high (quadratic) reconstruction error are identified as anomalies.
-The autoencoder is trained with both quadratic and $L_1$ losses, but only quadratic loss is used to detect anomalies.
-Boxplots of $p$ from~\eqref{equ:critboxplot} over $50$ independent draws of $\bmX_{tr}$ for both autoencoders, as well as for the projection depth, are indicated in Figure~\ref{fig:robustae}, where $\varepsilon=0.05,0.1,...,0.45$ and $d=10,20$ are tried.
+With autoencoder, the anomaly scoring rule is based on (quadratic) reconstruction error: observations with higher (\textit{i.e.}, beyond a threshold) reconstruction error are identified as anomalies.
+As well as in~\eqref{equ:critboxplot}, the threshold is chosen to be (slightly smaller than) the highest value to recognize correctly all anomalies.
+The autoencoder is trained on $\bmX_{tr}$ with both quadratic and $L_1$ losses, but only quadratic loss is used to detect anomalies.
+Boxplots of $p$ from~\eqref{equ:critboxplot} over $50$ independent draws of $\bmX_{te}$ for both autoencoders, as well as for the projection depth, are indicated in Figure~\ref{fig:robustae}, where $\varepsilon=0.05,0.1,...,0.45$ and $d=10,20$ are tried.
 (Projection depth was approximated using Nelder-Mead algorithm as in~\cite{DyckerhoffMN21} with $100$ directions for $d=10$ and $200$ directions for $d=20$.
 The autoencoder contains three hidden layers each having $5-2-5$ (for $d=10$) neurons ($20-10-5-10-20$ for $d=20$, respectively) and is trained $100$ epochs with $10$-observations per minibatch, using stochastic gradient descent algorithm with learning rate $0.005$.
 Python libraries \texttt{data-depth} and \texttt{PyTorch} were used, respectively.)

 From Figure~\ref{fig:robustae}, one can clearly observe that while depth-based anomaly detection perfectly copes with the task, the autoencoder fails in most of the cases if portion of anomalies in the training set exceeds $10\%$ and with improving but becoming more concentrated error if this portion grows.
 Further, higher non-stability of training of autoencoder is observed, while introducing (robust) $L_1$ loss does not improve the output much.
 It is important to notice that the autoencoder's architecture and training schedule/loss used here are typical and chosen for illustration purposes; when robustness is a potential issue more sophisticated architectures as well as losses and training schedules could improve the results.